fork-commit-merge/fork-commit-merge/README.md

 **MEDIUM ISSUE:**

+This issue involves a simple Book Library application written in JavaScript.
+The application allows you to create a book, get information about a book, update a book's information, and delete a book.
+There are some Jest tests for this application, but they're failing...

-Your task is to make JavaScript tests pass.
+Your task is to make these tests pass!

+This project involves using the terminal, but don't be afraid!
+If you're new to the terminal, it's just another way to interact with your computer.
+All the commands you'll need are provided in this README.
+By following along, you'll get comfortable using the terminal in no time.

 You'll need to inspect the tests in __tests__/library.test.js, figure out why they're failing, and make the necessary changes.
 Running `npm test` will give you some helpful information about what is wrong with the tests.
 Once all your tests are passing, you are done!

 Note: Only the library.test.js file requires modification for this task.